leungll/ByteDance-Letter-Template/README.md

 ## Features
 - **You DO NOT NEED to know too much [Latex](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) syntax to use it**.
-- Support online compilation using [Overleaf](), without the need to install [TexLive](https://tug.org/texlive) environment locally.
+- Support online compilation using [Overleaf](), without the need to install the [TexLive](https://tug.org/texlive) environment locally.
 - A simple template that can be further customized or extended.
-- Separate the letter main content from the template frame.
+- Separate the letter's main content from the template frame.
 - Support adding hyperlinks in generated PDF, such as email or url.
 - Support for footnote markers.